Vajrayana: Affirmation of the feminine, antinomian and taboo

 The use of these substances is related to the non-dual (advaya) nature of a Buddha's wisdom (buddhajñana).
 Since the ultimate state is in some sense non-dual, a practitioner can approach that state by "transcending attachment to dual categories such as pure and impure, permitted and forbidden".
-As the Guhyasamaja Tantra states "the wise man who does not discriminate achieves Buddhahood".
+As the Guhyasamaja Tantra states, "the wise man who does not discriminate achieves Buddhahood".

 Vajrayāna rituals also include sexual yoga, union with a physical consort as part of advanced practices.
-Some tantras go further, the Hevajra tantra states "You should kill living beings, speak lying words, take what is not given, consort with the women of others".
-While some of these statements were taken literally as part of ritual practice, others such as killing were interpreted in a metaphorical sense.
+Some tantras go further: the Hevajra tantra states, "You should kill living beings, speak lying words, take what is not given, consort with the women of others".
+While some of these statements were taken literally as part of ritual practice, others, such as killing, were interpreted metaphorically.
 In the Hevajra, "killing" is defined as developing concentration by killing the life-breath of discursive thoughts.
-Likewise, while actual sexual union with a physical consort is practiced, it is also common to use a visualized mental consort.
+Likewise, while actual sexual union with a physical consort is practiced, it is also common to use a visualized consort.

-Alex Wayman points out that the symbolic meaning of tantric sexuality is ultimately rooted in bodhicitta and the bodhisattva's quest for enlightenment is likened to a lover seeking union with the mind of the Buddha.
+Wayman points out that the symbolic meaning of tantric sexuality is ultimately rooted in bodhicitta and the bodhisattva's quest for enlightenment is likened to a lover seeking union with the mind of the Buddha.
 Judith Simmer-Brown notes the importance of the psycho-physical experiences arising in sexual yoga, termed "great bliss" (mahasukha): "Bliss melts the conceptual mind, heightens sensory awareness, and opens the practitioner to the naked experience of the nature of mind."
 This tantric experience is not the same as ordinary self-gratifying sexual passion since it relies on tantric meditative methods using the illusory body and visualizations as well as the motivation for enlightenment.
-As the Hevajra tantra says:
+The Hevajra tantra says:

-Feminine deities and forces are also increasingly prominent in Vajrayāna.
+Feminine deities and forces are a major element of Vajrayāna.
 In the Yogini tantras in particular, women and female yoginis are given high status as the embodiment of female deities such as the wild and nude Vajrayogini.
 The Candamaharosana Tantra (viii:29–30) states:

-In India, there is evidence to show that women participated in tantric practice alongside men and were also teachers, adepts and authors of tantric texts.
+In India, there is evidence that women participated in tantric practice alongside men and were also teachers, adepts, and authors of tantric texts.

 Vows and behaviour

-Practitioners of Vajrayāna need to abide by various tantric vows or pledges called samaya.
+Practitioners of Vajrayāna must abide by various tantric vows or pledges called samaya.
 These are extensions of the rules of the Prātimokṣa and Bodhisattva vows for the lower levels of tantra, and are taken during initiations into the empowerment for a particular Unsurpassed Yoga Tantra.
-The special tantric vows vary depending on the specific mandala practice for which the initiation is received and also depending on the level of initiation.
+The special tantric vows vary depending on the specific mandala practice for which the initiation is received and on the level of initiation.
 Ngagpas of the Nyingma school keep a special non-celibate ordination.

-A tantric guru, or teacher is expected to keep his or her samaya vows in the same way as his students.
+A tantric guru, or teacher, is expected to keep his or her samaya vows in the same way as his students.
 Proper conduct is considered especially necessary for a qualified Vajrayana guru.
 For example, the Ornament for the Essence of Manjushrikirti states: